Leohumicola levissima: Description

-Its conidiogenous hyphae are hyaline, measuring approximately 1–2μm wide, often found in fascicles in aerial mycelium.
-These are reduced to a single denticle that is 0.5–1.5μm long and 1.0–3.5μm wide.
+Its conidiogenous hyphae are hyaline, measuring approximately 1–2 μm wide, often found in fascicles in aerial mycelium.
+These are reduced to a single denticle that is 0.5–1.5 μm long and 1.0–3.5 μm wide.
 Conidia are two-celled, either solitary or distributed side by side in clusters.
-Its terminal cell is 4.5–6.0 by 4.0–5.5μm, being globose to subglobose, transitioning to a dark brown colour; its conidial walls are slightly thick.
+Its terminal cell is 4.5–6.0 by 4.0–5.5 μm, being globose to subglobose, transitioning to a dark brown colour; its conidial walls are slightly thick.
 Chlamydospores are sparsely produced, being intercalary, single, and the same colour as the conidial terminal cell.
-The vegetative mycelium often carry swollen, monilioid hyphae that are 1 to 2μm wide, septate, and show thickened walls.
+The vegetative mycelium often carry swollen, monilioid hyphae that are 1 to 2 μm wide, septate, and show thickened walls.